joaopn/zotero_llm/README.md

 - `--query "search term"`: Search for item by title/content
 - `--collection-path "path1" "path2" ...`: One or more hierarchical collection paths (supports subcollections)
 - `--unfiled`: Process all unfiled items (items not assigned to any collection)
+- `--all-collections`: Process all collections in the library (collection-level tasks only)
 - `--question "question"`: Question to ask when using summary_qa task
 - `--references`: Include Key References with summaries in summary_qa (default: true)
 - `--no-references`: Do not include Key References with summaries in summary_qa